-Line 4b.
-Answer "Yes" to this question if the organization provides any of the following types of credit counseling and/or debt management activities:
+Line 3d.
+Answer "Yes" if the organization provides any of the following types of credit counseling and/ or debt management activities:

-- Educating and/or counseling consumers, in person, in writing, or using electronic means: - Helping consumers consolidate debts; - Negotiating with creditors on behalf of consumers to lower interest rates, waive fees, adjust balances, or restore acceptable credit ratings; - Offering, selling, or managing debt and/ or loan consolidation services and programs or down payment assistance services: - Acting as an escrow agent for debtors; - Participating in creditor "Fair Share" arrangements.
+- Educating and/or counseling consumers, in person, in writing, or using electronic means: - Helping consumers consolidate debts: - Negotiating with creditors on behalf of consumers to lower interest rates, waive fees, adjust balances, or restore acceptable credit ratings; - Offering, selling, or managing debt and/or loan consolidation services and programs or down payment assistance services: - Acting as an escrow agent for debtors; or - Participating in creditor Fair Share arrangements.